We aim to:

 - forensic science

-- variety of living organisms and classification
+- the variety of living things (including classification)

-- infectious diseases and defense against disease
+- infectious disease and defence against disease

 - basic biochemistry